balena-io-experimental/plate-recognizer/README.md

 |`TWILIO_TO`|Number to send text to - must be verified for free trials in Twilio console|

 You can use the plate-alert service as a template for building your own interaction with Plate Recognizer.

-Note that you can set variables at the fleet level in balenaCloud so they apply to all the devices in your fleet without having to edit each one separately!

 ### Using Park Pow
 Park Pow is a sister product of Plate Recognizer used for parking garage management, and interfaces directly with Stream.
 Add `https://app.parkpow.com/api/v1/webhook-receiver/` to your webhook_targets (you can add more than one target, separated by a comma) and follow the integration steps [here](https://guides.platerecognizer.com/docs/parkpow/integrations#stream).